 Respiratory problems: Causes, symptoms, treatment, and prevention

-When you can’t get enough air, your chest feels tight, or you feel like you’re suffocating, you probably have a respiratory problem.
+If you can’t get enough air, your chest feels tight, or you feel like you’re suffocating, you might have a respiratory problem.
 This usually happens when you’re overweight or have just finished a strenuous activity.
 It can also happen if you’re in a very warm environment or at a high altitude.
 But, if you’re having trouble breathing for other reasons, it’s most likely an indication of a medical issue.

 How does the respiratory organ work?

 The lungs are one of the most important organs in the body.
 But without the help of other vital body parts, the lungs are unable to inhale and exhale air on their own.
 The windpipe, bronchi, bronchioles, and diaphragm operate together to supply the small sacs of your lung tissues with air.